Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 \subsection{Representation by generating functions}

-We know already that all bits of a linear engine are LFSRs with the same characteristic polynomial, but we can be more precise: we can fix a nonzero initial state and compute easily for each bit the \emph{generating function} associated with the bit output (see~\cite{KleSC} for a detailed algorithm).
-Such functions have at the denominator the \emph{reciprocal polynomial} $x^n p(1/x^n)$ ($n$ here is the degree of $p$), whereas the numerator (a polynomial of degree less then $n$) represents the initial state.
-In our example, representing the first word using $x_0$ (lowest bit), $x_1$, $x_2$ and the second word using $y_0$, $y_1$ and $y_2$, we have
+We know that all bits of a linear engine satisfy linear recurrences with the same characteristic polynomial, but we can be more precise: we can fix a nonzero initial state and compute for each bit the \emph{generating function} associated with the bit (see~\cite{KleSC} for a detailed algorithm).
+Such functions have at the denominator the \emph{reciprocal polynomial} $x^n p(1/x^n)$ ($n$ here is the degree of $p$), whereas the numerator (a polynomial of degree less than $n$) represents the initial state.
+In our example, representing the first word using $x_0$ (lowest bit), $x_1$, $x_2$, the second word using $y_0$, $y_1$ and $y_2$, and using as initial state all bits set to zero except for $x_0$, we have

-If we write the formal series associated with each function, the $i$-th coefficient will give exactly the $i$-th output of the corresponding bit of the generator.
-In particular, the first output for $x_0$ is one, whereas for all other bits it is zero.
+If we write the formal series associated with each function, the $i$-th coefficient will give exactly the $i$-th output of the corresponding bit of the linear engine.

 The interest in the representation by generating function lies in the fact that now we can perform some operations on the bits.
-For example, if we want to study the associated \xorshiftp generator, the lowest bit will be just $x_0+y_0$, and we can actually easily compute the associated function, as adding coefficients is the same as adding functions:
+For example, to study the lower bits of a generator using the $+$ scrambler to our linear engine, we add two bits, and we can easily compute the associated function, as adding coefficients is the same as adding functions:

-However, we are now stuck, because to compute the functions associated with the \xorshiftp generator we need more than just xors.
-Indeed, it is very well known that if we consider sequences \lst xw and \lst yw representing the bits, from least significant to most significant, of two $w$-bit words, and we want to represent their arithmetic sum over $\Z/2^w\Z$, we can define the result bits $s_i$ and the carry bits $c_i$ using the recurrence
+However, we are now stuck, because addition over $\Z/2^w\Z$ needs more than just xors.
+With \lst xw and \lst yw representing the bits, from least significant to most significant, of two $w$-bit words, to represent their arithmetic sum over $\Z/2^w\Z$ we can define the result bits $s_i$ and the carry bits $c_i$ using the recurrence

 where $c_{-1} = 0$.
-This recurrence is fundamental because carries are the \emph{only} source of nonlinearity in our scramblers (even multiplication by a constant can be turned into a series of shifts and sums).
-The expression for $c_i$ is simply the standard definition of carry expressed using the base of xor/and (sum/product) that is typical of the arithmetic in $\Z/2\Z$.
-It is clear that to continue to the higher bits we need to be able to \emph{multiply} two sequences, but multiplying generating functions unfortunately corresponds to a \emph{convolution} of coefficients.
+This recurrence is fundamental because carries are the only source of nonlinearity in our scramblers (even multiplication by a constant can be turned into a series of shifts and sums).
+It is clear that to continue to the higher bits we need to be able to multiply two sequences, but multiplying generating functions, unfortunately, corresponds to a convolution of coefficients.